Past Courses and Curriculum

 Each year, our training and outreach staff help provide hands-on training at Arctic research conferences and in dedicated training sessions targeting early-career and under-represented populations.
 Training and outreach focuses on effective means for long-term data management, following a curriculum developed and refined by the open science community.
 The curricula is open access and is listed below with the past courses.

-Reproducible Practices for Arctic Research Using R
+Reproducible Approaches to Arctic Research Using R

 February 26 – March 1, 2024